-It’s morning, and people have begun to gather.
-We don’t know why they gathered by the Sea: whether Jesus was already there or whether Jesus went to where the people were.
-The fishermen are in from a night’s work, cleaning their gear so they can go home.
+It’s morning, and people have begun to gather by the Sea.
+We don’t know why: whether Jesus was already there or Jesus went to where the people were.
+The fishermen, in from a night’s work, are cleaning their gear so they can go home.
 Peter and his co-workers haven’t caught anything.
 So they have nothing to sell and nothing to take home to their families.
 They are tired and empty-handed.

-Peter and the others may have been glad to see Jesus.
+Peter and the others, they may have been glad to see Jesus.
 Maybe they were comforted as they listened to Jesus teach while they cleaned their nets.
-They may have been pleased that Jesus asked to use their boat.
+Maybe they were pleased that Jesus asked to use their boat.
 Then Jesus told them to go back out and fish.

 Simon replied, “Master, we’ve worked hard all night and caught nothing.
 But because you say so, I’ll drop the nets.” – Luke 5:5 (CEB)

 We know about the miracle that will come – but they didn’t.
-They are tired, at least a little defeated after an unprofitable night of work, probably cold and hungry.
-You can hear it in Peter’s words to Jesus – almost a plea not to be sent out again.
+They are tired, defeated after an unprofitable night of work.
+They are probably cold and hungry.
+You can hear the plea in Peter’s words to Jesus: “Please don’t send us out again.”
 Why put out the effort?
-Why go through all the work again?
-Why go through the same process as the night before – why expect a different result?
+Why go through the same process as the night before?
+Why expect a different result?
 A lot of work for nothing.
 A lot of work to fail.
 And I imagine that Peter has no energy for this; no desire to take that boat back out to the deep water.

 And I wonder if in his innermost, most honest thoughts as he hears Jesus’ command that Peter is sorry Jesus was there in his boat.
 Sorry that Jesus knows his name.
 Because Peter is tired.